MZ1387/Go_Cards/README.md

 # Go_Cards

-An application to learn the fundamentals of Go.
+A playing card application to learn the fundamentals of Go.